en-joyer/nescafe.com-QA/README.md

 * Access the https://www.nescafe.com/tr website.
 * Click on the Profile logo in the upper menu.
+* Enter an invalid password in the form.
 * Click on the "Log In" option.
-* Enter an invalid password in the form.
-* Click on the "Log In" button.
 * Verify that the "Invalid email address or password" error message appears.

 ### Blank Email Error Validation in Login Form #3

 * Access the https://www.nescafe.com/tr website.
 * Click on the Profile logo in the upper menu.
+* Leave the email field blank in the form.
 * Click on the "Log In" option.
-* Leave the email field blank in the form.
-* Click on the "Log In" button.
 * Verify that the "This field is required" error message appears.

 ### Blank Password Error Validation in Login Form #4